Cuttlerat/bashbot/README.md

 ADMINS=( "YOUR TELEGRAM USERNAME WITHOUT @" )
 ```

-Then just launch a bot
+Then just launch the bot

 ```
 ./bashbot